lyricity/kb/Roles/Delta/!Role Explanation - Delta.md

 ## 📅 Event Management

-Community Managers are expected to at least try to host events from time to time. #event-planning can be used for the Deltas to discuss upcoming events and plan out who is hosting the event and what the event is.
+Community Managers are expected to try and host events from time to time. #event-planning can be used for the Deltas to discuss upcoming events and plan out who is hosting the event and what the event is.
 Events can range from game lobbies--SFW games only--to giveaways/art contests. #events is where you can post the giveaway/polls for next events and for role pinging @events.

 <!-- TAGS --> <!-- role roles delta deltas community manager -->